Orange County Inches Closer To Moving Into Red Tier Allowing More Businesses To Reopen

-Once the county meets the requirements, it must hold those rates for another two weeks to qualify for the red tier, allowing more businesses to reopen.READ MORE: LA County Remains In Purple Tier As COVID-19 Transmission Decreases
+Once the county meets the requirements, it must hold those rates for another two weeks to qualify for the red tier, allowing more businesses to reopen.READ MORE: Search Warrant Executed To Obtain Black Box Data In Tiger Woods Crash

 The county’s metrics are updated every Tuesday, but those reports reflect numbers through Sunday.
 As of Sunday, Orange County did not meet the criteria for the red tier.